 RTI Refrigeration Training Institute

-RTI Refrigeration Training Institute has suspended all classes as of Friday, March 20, 2020.
+RTI Refrigeration Training Institute is operating with implemented COVID-19 protocols.
+Visitors should call ahead.
 As updates occur, we will pass them along to all members and contractors.

 COVID-19 Self Assessment Tool

 The BC Ministry of Health has developed a self-assessment tool to determine if you might need further assessment or testing.
 Click here for the Self-Assessment Tool.

 If you are experiencing symptoms of COVID-19, please call 811 immediately.

 The Province of BC has created a new COVID-19 information hotline dedicated to non-medical questions about COVID-19 such as travel recommendations, social distancing, support and assistance from government agencies.
 You can call or text 1-888-268-4319 from 7:30am to 8:00pm.

 Find information about COVID-19, how to protect yourself, your family and your community and what to do if you suspect you have the virus.
 Visit their website here.

 For the latest updates on the response to the Coronavirus disease (COVID-19), visit the Government of Canada's website: https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19.html